Null in void 0.01

 Albin was lying on a two meter high rock outcropping.
 It was warm from Ceb light but he dared not move.
 His adrenalin was pumping but he could scarcely take a breath for fear of being heard.
 His thumping heart was so loud it made him paranoid.
 He crawled forward and peeked over the edge of the low precipice.
 A dangerous and savage escaped slave was on his trail, ready to scalp and gut him.
 If only he could flee to his safe zone.
 He heard a long low whistle from across the valley.
 A light flashed from amongst some dense shrubbery at an estimated two hundred metres away.
 He pulled a mirror from his pocket preparing to return the signal.
 “This increases my chances.”
 He thought to himself.
 He knew that their common enemy was behind him and could not possibly see the reflection of Ceb light if he directed said light perpendicularly away from the hunter.
 He flashed with his mirror five times towards his ally, two second counts between each flash.
 No immediate response... he waited.
 Light flashed from the shrubbery and immediately he became aware of movement in the tall grass behind him.
 He resisted the urge to look back over his shoulder.
 The sweat exploded off his forehead.
 He remained still.
 It seemed like minutes though it was only a few seconds.
 Light flashed again.

 Grassy movement sounds recurred, heart now racing.
 Third flash.
 A burst of movement from the rear left at around eight O clock.
 Albin turned his head and pressed his right cheek against the cooking rock.
 A tanned thirteen year old youth raced past below him at unbelievable speed.
 Scruff cloth pants, barefoot with no shirt and a trailing headband.
 Albin pushed himself up to his hands and knees.
 “If there is fifty meters distance between us I could risk running for the manor.”
 The shrubs on the other side of the valley started to rock violently and birthed a boy in a buttoned up shirt with leather shoes and woven short breeches all tailor made.
 The boy ran with all his might towards the Domitian manor.
 “This is my chance.”
 Albin scrambled off the rock and sprinted towards the manor jumping and dodging the hindering bushes and stones.
 The other party moving parallel to him across the valley.
 Seth caught sight of Albin but did not change target and kept course.
 He held a small blunt wooden object caught up to his first victim and proceeded to stab his prey in the back with it.
 “Ha, you're dead!”
 Seth exclaimed while immediately changing course to intersect his secondary target before he gets inside the safe zone.
 “Not fair.
 It’s not fair you cheat!”
 The belligerent player cried dismally.
-Seth did not care for the accusation.
-He was determined to get two kills and be victorious.
+Seth did not care for the accusation in spite of not realising that Albin actually sacrificed his ally to gain a tactical advantage.
+He was determined to get both kills and be victorious.
 Albin felt less secure in his current situation and began to doubt his previous assessment of fifty meters and thought that an earlier head start might have been a more favourable risk assessment.
 “Don't panic Albin, focus.”
 He reproved himself.
 Recalculating his speed in comparison to the speed of his hunter, estimated the future point of contact.
 Veering to the right he sagaciously aimed for the far corner of the estate gardens, increasing the distance of his run to the demarcated safe zone considerably more for his rival than for himself.
 The race became more intense with the hunter closing in...
 “I’m alive!”
 Was the triumphant breathless utterance as the knife swiped past the back of his neck mere centimetres.
 Albin fell on the trimmed lawn panting.
 Looking back he saw Seth in a similar condition of respiratory suffering.
 The loser was still far away grumbling and kicking at the weeds.
 Seth grinned, “I almost had you.”
 Albin just nodded in agreement.
 “I'm thirsty... water, milk or wattle gum juice.”
 “Wattle gum juice!”
 Seth exclaimed without hesitation.
 Albin knew that the slave would never say no to the delicacies and confections of the common people but gave him the option to choose either way.
 He brushed the grass clippings off his clothes and entered through the back door of the manor.
 In the kitchen he poured juice into three demure clay mugs whilst noticing emanations of a heated conversation from the foyer.
 His curiosity bested him.
 Albin went in and sat himself down on the staircase and gulped at his beverage.
 The adults scarcely noticed him.
 “The people are ready to accrue for themselves better prospects in the colony!”
 The tradesman appealed with fervour.
 “Your proposals would be sensible under normal circumstances but colonial expansion is best suited for peacetime.”
 Domitius riposted.
-“This war has been going for almost III standard cycles, are the people supposed to stall their dreams and ambitions for some vaguely defined purpose.
+“This war has been going for almost III standard cycles, are the people supposed to pause their dreams and ambitions for some vaguely defined purpose.
 Please consider that an expansion program will be beneficial to the war effort eventually.”
 Domitius knew that he was being evasive and dishonest.
 He was finding it more difficult to guide the colony according to his vision, their growing despondency was worsened by his deflecting their requests with indirect excuses.
 Domitius did not want to rule with force, his exerting authoritarian command would only foster resentment towards him among the Kaspian landowners.
 “We do not have a militia.
 How would we keep an influx off world slaves servile if the war seems to tilt against the Empire?”
 Domitius replied with rhetoric.
 “It is a valid concern.
 Mechanical labour is the solution.
 We should convene a council to address these issues and come to consensus.”
 The traders uncompromising insistence triggered Domitius past the limit of his patience.
 “This will not turn into a democracy!
 Tell me what you require and I will consider it, if I do not agree with you I will annul it and appoint an inquisitor to judge and punish all who dissent!”
 The tradesman lost his composure and shrunk back.
 “My lord, I am reluctant to admit... there are no requests.”
 “No requests?”
 “Yes my lord.”
 Domitius was puzzled.
 The tradesman’s son came into the room with his cup of wattle juice and sat down next to Albin.
 “Father Ecknard very recently informed me of the news...
 I had applied for a licence half a cycle previously.”
 Domitius felt uneasy.
 “What news?” “...
 A licence has been issued from Kaspa Prime... they are sending extractors to Hithe III.”
 Domitius went pale.
 Thousands of implications flooded his mind.
 Economic problems, ecological issues and a very much more complex political situation.
 He remained unresponsive for a moment.
 “I understand.
 Isidor, you may go.”
 The tradesman bowed lower than was required of him then reached towards his son.
 “I apologise for my insolence.”
 Domitius ignored the man who quickly left the premises.
 Domitius looked at his son.
 “Never become too familiar with your subjects, they become derisive.
 Damn it!
 He has created more problems for us than he could comprehend.”
 “Yes pappa.”
 He agreed with his father instinctively.
 “Pappa?
 Are we going to see real space ships!”

 “We are...”
 Domitius appreciated his son's innocence. “big ones.”
 He smiled with all but his eyes.